AvishaiBarnoy/DeepCook/README.md

 Avishai Barnoy [@avishai231](https://twitter.com/avishai231)

 # License
-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details.
+This project is licensed under the GNU General Public License v3.0 License - see the LICENSE.md file for details.